 Add custom CSS path

-If your element selection contains multiple matches (for example, you may be struggling to specify a specific menu item in a list of menu options), you can use the "Nth element" tool to specify which element in the hierarchy to select.
+If your element selection contains multiple matches (for example, you may be struggling to specify a specific menu item in a list of menu options), you can use this option to specify which element in the hierarchy to select.

-Tip: You can use your keyboard's up/down arrow keys and watch the purple outline move from element to element on your screen until it lands on your intended selection.
+🪄 Tip: You can use your keyboard's up/down arrow keys and watch the green outline move from element to element on your screen until it lands on your intended selection.

 This option allows you to easily edit or add an individual selector to help you define the right element.

 For example, you may want to use HTML Hierarchy and you can check the box, or you may want to change the 'text' value or add an additional 'id'.
 You can do all that easily here.

 The available options to adjust how this element is selected are:

 HTML hierarchy: all of html tags from this element up to the